Did you know that some woods are naturally red and do not need to be painted?

 What Kind of Wood is Red?

 Some woods are naturally red.
-Even some of them has the word “red” in their name.
+Even some of them have the word “red” in their name.
 Researches show that environmental conditions, such as soil type affect the color of the wood.
-The results of some researches also show that woods produced from drier and fertile sites had more yellowish-brown color.
+The results of some researches also show that woods produced from drier and fertile sites had a more yellowish-brown color.